If you don’t know me, I love Disney.

 It would make any Disney coffee-loving Star Wars fan very happy!

 Last up on my favorites would be the Fortune and Glory blend.
-A bourbon streusel flavor that smelled amazing and had a very yummy taste.
+A bourbon streusel flavored coffee that smelled amazing and had a very yummy taste.

 It was also especially excellent as an iced coffee with some milk or cream added in.